FreeBMD Frequently Asked Questions

 17. Isn't this information covered by the Data Protection Act?

-The Data Protection Act 1998 only applies to information relating to living individuals.
-The vast majority of data held within FreeBMD at present does ot relate to living individuals, and is consequently outside the scope of the Data Protection Act.
-A small proportion of the GRO data held, and the personal details of our transcribers, does relate to living individuals, and FreeBMD is registered with the Information Commissioner, under reference number Z7436529.
-The information held by FreeBMD is publically available and therefore not confidential in itself but FreeBMD still has to ensure that the information is held and used properly, hence the conditions of use and the restrictions on the search results page.
+The Data Protection Act applies to all information held about living individuals.
+The GRO information held by FreeBMD is publically available and therefore not confidential in itself but FreeBMD still has to ensure that the information is held and used properly, hence the conditions of use and the restrictions on the search results page.
+FreeBMD therefore complies with the Data Protection Act and is registered with the Information Commissioner's Office under reference number Z7436529.

 19. I am using a MAC and when I click on the Page to find the possible other spouses in a marriage nothing happens.
 Why?